100daysofml/100daysofml.github.io/_sources/Week_1/Lesson_05.md

 Functions are useful in two distinct scenarios: To repeat behavior without repeating an entire procedure, or to vary behavior based on the situation at hand.
 In programming, a function is a block of organized, reusable code used to perform a single, related action.
 They provide better modularity for your application and a high degree of code reusing.

+**This notebook is available for you to follow along in Colab:** [Link to Colab notebook](https://colab.research.google.com/drive/1PqTVC5bvMIUp8scqZjY6LkBT5-fWDd9Z?usp=sharing)

 ## Basic Structure of a Function

 In Python, a function is defined using the `def` keyword, followed by a function name and parentheses `()`.
 The code block within every function starts with a colon `:` and is indented.